helbolund/five-lines/NOTES.md

     4. Repeat until only one method error
     5. If we encapsulated variables, instantiate the new class at the point where the variables were declared.
 Otherwise, put the instantiation in the method that errors

-# Part 1
+# Part 2
 ## Chapter 7
 > The halting problem6.1.3 ELIMINATE GETTER AND SETTER
 >
 > In general, programs are fundamentally unpredictable

 ### 7.1.3 Strength: Definite assignment
-Jeg forstår ikke hans tekstuelle kodeeksempel om at wrappe i en klasse ogg lave et objekt John!
+Jeg forstår ikke hans tekstuelle kodeeksempel om at wrappe i en klasse og lave et objekt John!
 ### 7.1.4 Strength: Access Control
 > **private** applies to the class *not* the object
 ### 7.1.5 Strength: Type Checking proves properties